Rookie72/Hello-World/README.md

 # Hello-World
 To park code for estimating lumber packages.

+Greetings!

-My first exposure to wrighting code was on a mainframe that punched holes in cards inorder to feed the program into the computer.
+My first exposure to writing code was on a mainframe that punched holes into cards inorder to feed the program into the computer.